kpolsen/ARIMA/README.md

 # python-skills
-Me learning new tricks in python
+Me learning new tricks in python, like testing speed of python code.